 Also interesting to me are crossovers that bend genre expectations.
 When the doctors from St. Elsewhere had drinks at Cheers it was amazing because the slight difference in genre.
 Brilliantly, Roseanne featured the drunken characters from the British sitcom Absolutely Fabulous meeting Roseanne Conner during their trip to New York.
 The AbFab style is slightly different than Roseanne, and yet the crossover works.
 Here’s why: the rules of Vaudeville.
 The AbFab girls are crazies (a comedic type) surrounded by “Stooges,” “Feeds” and “Setups” (the straight man of a Vaudeville pair).
 The AbFab girls had an episode in America, and the Setup character in America – instead of being some unenthused Yank who thought the drunk Brits were bananas – was a known TV personality who thought they were bananas.
 They simply made it Roseanne Conner.

 Imagine the three drunks in It’s Always Sunny in Philadelphia are stumbling along the sidewalk, leaning against a building.
 Then a cop pulls over.
 The humorless cop doesn’t get out of the car, it’s just a drive by.
 The humorless cop says “Get home, dummies.”
 He’s not telling a joke.
-The actor is incapable.
+He’s not trying.
 It’s Donnie Wahlberg’s character from Blue Bloods.
 Then he drives away.
 He’d be the “Feed” in that Vaudeville scene.
 The comedians react funnily, perhaps with vomit …and scene.

 Despite their style being different, How to Get Away with Murder could take place in the same Philadelphia as It’s Always Sunny.
 Viola Davis could easily have one line as the straight man in a throw-away “Feed” role.
 The three idiots could be at a restaurant being obstreperous and the woman at the next table leans over and says, totally seriously, “how have you not been murdered?” – and it’s Viola Davis.
 She isn’t playing for laughs because her show’s universe isn’t a comedy world.
 However, every comedy has straight-men types.
 Often in walk-on roles.
 If you’re able, make that character a crossover character from another show.